Interested in becoming a UNC Volunteer Doula?

 Are you considering doula training?

 You will find information about the role and work of a doula at dona.org.
 We generally offer our in-house doula training twice per year.
 This training is intended for individuals who plan to volunteer in our program.
 There are no pre-requisites to the training and it is offered over one weekend.
-Our next training will likely be Winter/Spring 2020.
 Please contact us to join our interest list!

 Volunteering with our program is a long-term commitment.
 Our volunteers:

-- must go through the process of becoming a UNC Medical Center volunteer
+- must complete the process of becoming a UNC Medical Center volunteer

-- must be able to commit at least 9-12 months of volunteer time
+- must be able to commit at least 9-12 months as a Birth Partners volunteer

-- must be available to take two 6 hour shifts per month
+- must be available to volunteer as a doula 12 hours per month

 - attend a monthly doula program meeting